The Generalized Matrix Separation Problem: Algorithms: Numerical Experiments

+The results are summarized in Table \ref{tab:6.1.3}.
+Similar to the second experiment, preconditioning benefited both methods, and the best performance is obtained by preconditioning with LASSO solved by FISTA.
+However, with this circulant $\mH$, FISTA outperforms ADMM when there is no preconditioning.

+\begin{remark} When LASSO is solved by ADMM, we can utilize the circulant structure of $\mH$ when solving \eqref{equ:l1} as the coefficient matrix can be diagonalized by the Fourier transform.
+This will speed up Algorithm \ref{alg:lasso2}.
+However, with preconditioning, the new filter $\tilde \mH$ is in general no longer circulant even if $\mH$ was.
+Our numerical experiment indicates \textbf{the benefit of preconditioning outweighs the benefit of circulant structure}, so Algorithm \ref{alg:gms_c} should still be utilized even when $\mH$ is circulant. \end{remark}

-The fourth experiment explores the effect of $\rho_O$ and $\rho_I$ on the convergence of Algorithm \ref{alg:gms} and Algorithm \ref{alg:gms_c}.
+The fourth experiment explores the effect of $\rho_O$ and $\rho_I$ on the convergence of Algorithm \ref{alg:gms} and Algorithm \ref{alg:gms_c} while LASSO is solved by ADMM.
 We set $n = 100, m = n - 1$, and $p = m$.
-The matrices $L_0$ and $S_0$ are generated according to Table \ref{tab:2d}, with $S_0$ following the Gaussian model.
-Let $H$ be as defined in \eqref{H}, and set $\rho_r= \rho_s=5\%, \epsilon_O = 10^{-7}, \epsilon_I=10^{-5}, T_O=100$, and $T_I = 20$.
+The matrices $\mL_0$ and $\mS_0$ are generated according to Table \ref{tab:2d}, with $\mS_0$ following the Gaussian model.
+Let $\mH$ be as defined in \eqref{equ:H}, and set $\rho_r= \rho_s=5\%, \epsilon_O = 10^{-7}, \epsilon_I=10^{-5}, T_O=100$, and $T_I = 20$.
 We vary $\rho_O$ over the list [0.01, 0.05, 0.1, 1, 5, 10, 50, 100, 500] and $\rho_I$ over [0.05, 0.1, 1, 5, 10, 50, 100] for both algorithms.
 Figure \ref{fig:rho} shows the recovery results.
 For Algorithm \ref{alg:gms}, only a limited range of these parameters allows successful recovery, whereas the preconditioned Algorithm \ref{alg:gms_c} achieves successful recovery across a much wider range of parameter choices.

-These four experiments demonstrate the superior performance of the preconditioning technique in terms of efficiency, accuracy, and robustness.
+\textbf{Summary:} These four experiments demonstrate the superior performance of the preconditioning technique in terms of efficiency, accuracy, and robustness.
 We will employ this preconditioning approach in all subsequent experiments.
+Moreover, when preconditioned, using FISTA for LASSO consistently outperforms ADMM for LASSO.
+Therefore we recommend Algorithm~\ref{alg:gms_c} (combined with Algorithm \ref{alg:fista} FISTA) for the general matrix separation problem and Algorithm~\ref{alg:gts_c} (combined with Algorithm \ref{alg:lasso3dfista} FISTA) for the specialized tensor case.